Moai-/panabsorbium/Tutorial.md

 ### Adding armor

 As a modder, Ctrl+C is my shield, Ctrl+V is my sword.
-We'll be using these quite a lot here, and thankfully modding Stonehearth is pretty much limited to that until you want to do some really serious stuff with Lua (and even then, I imagine, those two will be your duct tape and WD-40 a great deal of time).
-First, let's take a look as to what existing armor looks like.
+As I've alluded to before, we'll be using these quite a lot here, and thankfully modding Stonehearth is pretty much limited to that until you want to do some really serious stuff with Lua.
+Even then, I imagine, those two will be your duct tape and WD-40 a great deal of time.
+To get some background, let's take a look as to what existing armor looks like.

 Using Lua Unminifier, open `stonehearth.smod` inside your `mods_bup` directory.
-As far as I know, Lua Unminifier doesn't write to files inside `.smod`s, so we're safe using it just as a good way to navigate and search the game's files.

 ![It should look like this](http://i.imgur.com/5aztqWf.png)

-Take a minute to open up Stonehearth and browse through its file directory.
+Take a minute to explore Stonehearth and browse through its file directory.
 Many things are in directories that make sense, such as all of our armors being inside `entities/armor`, all blacksmith recipes being in `jobs/blacksmith/recipes`, and so on.
+It's like the Matrix, or staring at the wall while in the washroom: look long enough and patterns start to show up.
+You'll see labelled values, numbers, assets, etc that correspond to in-game objects.
+Changing them here changes them in-game, through dark magic.

+We're making an armor, and we need a place to start.
 So let's pop open `steel_mail`:

 ![The atoms of a Stonehearth steel mail](http://i.imgur.com/chVBZsd.png)

 Stonehearth defines entities -- "things", like trees, clothing, resources, sheep, Hearthlings, etc -- inside `.json` files.
-All the information for a particular entity that Stonehearth needs is either located or referenced inside that main `.json` file with the same name as the armor.
+All the information for a particular entity that Stonehearth needs is either located or referenced inside that main `.json` file with the same name as the entity: things like its in-game name, what picture it uses to represent itself, what model it's rendered as in the world, what effects it has, and so on.
 What does a `.json` file for `steel_mail` look like, you ask?
 Well, you'll have to open the file and look yourself, if you're so curious.
 I'm here to add armor!
+I switch to my `mods` directory, so I can edit it.
 I imagine my armor will be no less strong than steel mail, so I'll give my mighty Copy/Paste sword a swing:

 ![Whoosh](http://i.imgur.com/2eRReno.png)